logo

 Expected Value (EV) = (True Probability × Payout) – (1 – True Probability)

-When EV is positive, you’re placing a statistically favorable bet — the foundation of professional-level betting.
+When EV is positive, you’re placing a statistically favourable bet — the foundation of professional-level betting.

 According to Esports Insider, understanding the context behind odds — such as player performance metrics and map-based efficiencies — is critical for identifying consistent value bets rather than relying solely on intuition.